FeifanLu/Climate_bet/README.md

 I dived into this debate and looked at the statistical evidence for global warming – a primarily scientific, fact-based view on the situation.

-This case is a part of project for MMA867 - predictive modelling.
+This case is a part of the project for MMA867 - predictive modelling.
 Thanks professor [Anton Ovchinnikov](https://www.linkedin.com/in/antonovchinnikov/?originalSubdomain=ca) for introducing this topic and framing questions.

 ## Overview:
 * Obtain the data from [NASA](https://data.giss.nasa.gov/gistemp/) and [UK MET Office](https://crudata.uea.ac.uk/cru/data/temperature/).
 Mr.Armstrong used NASA data for his analysis.
 Mr.Gore's team used UK MET data for their analysis.